Romanian philosophy: The Epistemological School of Bucharest

-The Marxism
+Marxism

-In Romania Marxism did not produce any notable philosophers.
-The only Marxist philosopher of any importance born in Romania, Lucien Goldman, flourished in France.
-Within the mass of ideologists with philosophical pretensions, several figures detach though as honest philosophers.

-This is the case of Athanase Joja (1904–1972), logician and interpreter of the ancient philosophy, with contributions to Marxist "dialectical logic".
+Athanase Joja (1904–1972), was a logician and interpreter of the ancient philosophy, with contributions to Marxist "dialectical logic".
 He founded the Romanian Academy's Institute of Logic, where many interbellic philosophers, including Noica, were reinserted professionally.

 Another Marxist figure was Henri Wald (1920–2002), whose thinking was a mixture of French Structuralism and Marxism, and who wrote also an Introduction to the Dialectical Logic.

 Ion Ianoși (b.
-1928) is a Marxist philosopher from a different class, closer to literature, being for many years the secretary of the literary critique section of the Union of the Writers from Romania.
-He published a trilogy on the aesthetical category of the sublime, a volume on Hegel and the Art and many others, among which a study of the Romanian philosophy in its relation with literature, Philosophy and Literature.
+1928) is a Marxist philosopher from a different class, closer to literature, was for many years the secretary of the literary critique section of the Union of the Writers from Romania.
+He published a trilogy on the aesthetical category of the sublime, a volume on Hegel and the Art and others, including a study of the Romanian philosophy in its relation with literature, Philosophy and Literature.